capensisma/Herald/README.md

   instance.message() //'post: postName'
   ```
-  * string
+  * String

-  A string be read as a Template name.
+A string to be read as a Template name.
 Herald will return a live Blaze view when you call the message.
 It will have the notification as its data context.

   ```js
   {